sneakysneak/docs/pages/installing-templates-api/account-connector-authentication.md

 In this example, the AuthType for this Account Connector is ApiKey.

-The response also confirms that the Account Connector is not yet authenticated (“Authentication”: false).
+The response also confirms that the Account Connector is not yet authenticated (“Authenticated”: false).

 [API Key Authentication](./api-key-authentication)
 [HTTP Basic Authentication](./basic-authentication)